fewkz/cells/README.md

 The `subscribe` function can be used to subscribe to when cells change.
 The callback will be called immediately, and any cells it depends on will become dependencies that will run the callback whenever they're changed.
 Subscribing returns an function that can be used to unsubscribe from all cells.
-Note: subscriptions can cause a memory leak if they are not unsubscribed from.
+Subscriptions will automatically be garbage collected when all the cells they depend on are garbage collected.

 ```lua
 local foo = cell(2)